Complaint Process Summary, as per Bylaws 102 to 130:

 • take such other remedial action as it considers appropriate.

-BCIA Council cannot be involved in the complaint process because it is the Discipline Committee that has the responsibility under BCIA's Bylaws to make dispositions.
+BCIA Board cannot be involved in the complaint process because it is the Discipline Committee that has the responsibility under BCIA's Bylaws to make dispositions.

 BCIA Bylaws regarding Complaints Against a Registrant of BCIA